 Studies also suggest that golf could aggravate pre-existing back pain due to the forceful nature of the movements associated with playing and practicing golf regularly.

 Golfers are finding chiropractic care to be a valuable tool to help them deal with back injuries.
-An individualized chiropractic care plan from your Houston Chiropractor, Dr. Brett Franson, can help you maintain good health and also a competitive edge.
+An individualized chiropractic care Houston Chiropractor, Dr. Brett Franson, can help you maintain good health and also a competitive edge.

 “Golf could aggravate pre-existing back pain due to the forceful nature of the movements associated with playing.”

 It Starts With The Swing